 We all want to keep up with the Jones’ and if you live in the ‘burbs, that often means having a pristine lawn.

 If you’re setting out to hold the attention of any suburbanite, then simply ask how they keep their yard so green and lush.
-You’ll likely be talked at for hours about the best fertilizers, weed killers, and the latest and greatest gardening tools.
+You’ll likely be talked at for hours about the best fertilizers, weed removers, and the latest and greatest gardening tools.
 However, in order to keep your lawn in tip-top condition, there is no doubt that a lawnmower is central to the whole process.

 Sharp lawn mower blades are a necessary component for a good-looking lawn and the secret for ensuring an even cut.

 Nevertheless, over time your mower blades will inevitably dull, so we are here to help.
 Worn blades will create an uneven grass height, and torn grass edge tends to quickly discolour.
 You’ll end up the talk of the neighborhood, and not in a good way if you don’t sort this out!

 Have a read through our simplistic guide to sharpening your lawnmower blades, without even needing to remove them from the machine.
 It’s a surprisingly simple task that you should put into your garden maintenance routine.